 Mustard family (Brassicaceae)

-Cultivation: The preference is partial sun to medium shade, wet to moist conditions, and a rich soil with abundant organic matter.
-This plant withstands temporary flooding.
+Cultivation: The preference is partial sun to medium shade, wet to moist conditions, and rich loamy soil with abundant organic matter.
+This plant is able to tolerate temporary flooding.

-Range & Habitat: Purple Rocket occurs occasionally in east central and NE Illinois, while in other areas of the state it is uncommon or absent (see Distribution Map).
+Range & Habitat: The native Purple Rocket occurs occasionally in east central and NE Illinois, while in other areas of the state it is uncommon or absent (see Distribution Map).
 Habitats include wet to mesic deciduous woodlands, particularly in floodplain areas along rivers and low-lying areas that are prone to occasional flooding.
-This plant also occurs in soggy meadows near woodland areas, including sunny areas that are adjacent to small streams and drainage ditches.
-Purple Rocket is a non-weedy member of the Mustard family that usually occurs in high quality habitats, less often at degraded sites.
+This plant also occurs in soggy meadows near wooded areas, including sunny areas that are adjacent to small streams and drainage ditches.
+Purple Rocket is a non-weedy member of the Mustard family that usually occurs in higher quality natural areas, less often at degraded sites.